samsydco/HBN/README.md

-# Code for analyses used in Cohen & Baldassano (2020).
-Title TBD.
+# Code for analyses used in:
+# <i>"Development changes story evoked responses in the neocortex and hippocampus"</i>
+## Samantha S. Cohen & Christopher Baldassano
-## System specifications:
+### System specifications:
 <p>Python version 3.6.6</p>
 <p>conda version 4.8.5</p>
 <p>All code was run within a conda envirnoment specified in: <a href="https://github.com/samsydco/HBN/blob/master/environment.yml">environment.yml</a></p>